Skip to contents

 layers

-layers can also be a single unified data set, but then it is necessary to specify the argument p.
+• A single unified data set, but then it is necessary to specify the argument p.
+We also recommend using the omics parameter to specify which are the omics layers contained in the data set.

 p